groupe-idea/ansible-formation/README.md

 ## Ad hoc mode

-> :warning: Snap your Entire Lab From this point
+> :warning: Snap your Entire Lab From this point.

 First command will check Ansible connectivity with nodes